-Guide to Starting and Owning a Brewery
+How to Start a Brewery

-There’s more than great beer that goes into launching and owning a brewery.
-In this guide, with the help of craft brewers who have been there, we’ll break down the major steps to getting started and how to stand out from the crowd.
+The explosion of craft breweries across the country might have you daydreaming of leaving the cubicle life to brew beer for a living.
+But there’s more to opening a brewery than making great beer.
+In this guide, with the help of craft brewers who’ve been on this path, we’ll break down the major steps to getting started and how to stand out from the crowd.

 If you want to start a brewery, knowing how to brew beer is not a prerequisite.
 Although the operation revolves around beer, there are plenty of other pieces of the business to focus on as well.

 - Research and write a brewery business plan.

 - Figure out your financing.

 1. Research and write a brewery business plan.

 A well-researched business plan is often the backbone of all types of small businesses, breweries included.
 Chris Goulet, co-founder of Birdsong Brewing Co. in Charlotte, N.C., worked as a mortgage banking executive at Bank of America before opening the brewery with his wife, Tara, in 2011.
 He first began thinking about opening a brewery in 2009 when there were few craft breweries within city limits.

 He looked at cities that were comparable to Charlotte in terms of size and demographics to get a sense of how many craft breweries could be sustainable in the area.
 He then began working on a 12-page business plan forecasting what it would take to open a startup brewery.

 Your brewery business plan would likely include these standard components: